j3xugit/RaptorX-Contact/README.md

 The package contains core code used to produce results in the following papers.
 1) Analysis of distance-based protein structure prediction by deep learning in CASP13.
 PROTEINS, 2019
 2) Distance-based protein folding powered by deep learning.
 PNAS, August 2019.
 A 2-page abstract also appeared at RECOMB2019 in April 2019.
 3) Protein threading using residue co-variation and deep learning, ISMB and Bioinformatics, July 2018.
-This paper describes how to extend deep learning to distance prediction.
+This paper describes how to extend deep learning to distance prediction and then apply it to greatly improve protein alignment.
 4) ComplexContact: a web server for inter-protein contact prediction using deep learning.
 NAR, May 2018
 5) Analysis of deep learning methods for blind protein contact prediction in CASP12.
 PROTEINS, March 2018
 6) Folding Membrane Proteins by Deep Transfer Learning.
 Cell Systems, September 2017.
 This paper shows in details that deep ResNet works well on membrane proteins even if trained without any membrane proteins.